Incarnations of the Doctor

 The Woman (Tenth Doctor)

 One of two Time Lords who opposed Rassilon's insane plan to save the Time Lords at the expense of reality.
-She appears to Wilfred Mott, in the final days of Ten's life.
+She appears to Wilfred Mott, in the final days of the Tenth Doctor's life.
 She and the Doctor know each other, but her identity is a mystery.

 - Make an Example of Them: She and another Time Lord voted against Rassilon's plan to bring about the End of Time.
-Rassilon has them "stand as monuments to their shame like the Weeping Angels of old."
+Rassilon uses his powers to force them to "stand as monuments to their shame like the Weeping Angels of old."

 - No Name Given: Rassilon had her name erased from history for voting against his plan.

 - The Un-Reveal: Wilfred asks the Doctor directly who the Woman is, but the Doctor remains silent.